-Retinol (vitamin A) has been a favourite of skincare enthusiasts for years, and the success is real.
+Retinol (vitamin A) has been a favorite of skin care aficionados for years, and the success is real.
 Retinoids cause surface skin cells to transform and die, making way for new cell growth.
 They prevent collagen breakdown and thicken the deeper layer of the skin, where wrinkles originate.

 If retinol is so amazing, why don't we use it?

-Firstly, it is well known in the dermatological world to cause irritation and reactions in many people.
-Redness, stinging and flaking are some of the most common side effects of retinol.
+First of all, it is well known in the dermatological world that it causes irritation and reactions to many people.
+Redness, stinging and peeling are some of the most common side effects of retinol.
 It also makes the skin more sensitive to photoaging, which is no fun in summer.
-Retinol is also not recommended for pregnant or breastfeeding women (which is a bit of a concern).
-We at Bove Health are all about using ingredients suitable for people with sensitive skin, so this one doesn't fit our ingredient philosophy.
+Retinol is also not recommended for pregnant women or those who are breastfeeding (which is a bit of a concern).
+From Bove Health for using ingredients suitable for people with sensitive skin, so this one doesn't fit our ingredient philosophy.
 It's also not a natural ingredient.
-So instead we made an Active Serum with natural ingredients rich in CBD and Bakuchiol: The Ritual Serum.
+So, instead, we made an Active Serum with natural ingredients rich in CBD and Bakuchiol: The Ritual Serum.

 What is Bakuchiol?

-Bakuchiol is a vegan skincare ingredient found in the leaves and seeds of the Psoralea corylifolia plant.
-It is a potent antioxidant, visibly reduces skin discolourations caused by environmental exposure and has a pronounced calming effect on the skin.
+Bakuchiol is a vegan skin care ingredient found in the leaves and seeds of the Psoralea corylifolia plant.
+It is a potent antioxidant, visibly reduces skin discolorations caused by environmental exposure and has a pronounced soothing effect on the skin.
 Bakuchiol can also reduce the appearance of fine lines and wrinkles, which is why it is increasingly seen in skin care products.
 Bakuchiol has its roots in Chinese medicine, and the latest research demonstrate that its topical application has unique benefits for all skin types.

 How does bakuchiol work?

-Bakuchiol has soothing properties that help comfort the skin and minimise problems associated with sensitivity and reactivity.
-It is also a powerful antioxidant and helps to combat the signs of ageing, such as fine lines and loss of firmness, by fighting free radicals.
-The antioxidants They also help protect the skin from pollution and environmental stressors that can cause damage.
+Bakuchiol has soothing properties that help comfort the skin and minimize problems associated with sensitivity and reactivity.
+It is also a potent antioxidant and helps fight signs of aging, such as fine lines and loss of firmness, by combating free radicals.
+The antioxidants also help protect the skin from pollution and environmental stressors that can cause damage.

 Bakuchiol - better than Retinol?